 - It may arrive with some cosmetic damage

 - May require being anchored into the floor to maximize safety

 - Highly advanced and elite powerlifters may prefer a beefier 3×3 power rack.

 Compatible with Many Rogue Fitness Accessories

 This is great news for anyone looking to purchase the T-3 because Rogue makes tons of awesome rack accessories at very reasonable prices.
-This allows anyone with a T-3 rack the possibility to build a comprehensive training facility in their own home utilizing only the space the rack takes up.

 In my personal research, I found some other minor issues worth mentioning: